 EHang Holdings Limited Investors: Last Days to Participate Actively in the Class Action Lawsuit; Portnoy Law Firm

-/EIN News/ -- Investors with losses are encouraged to contact the firm before April 19, 2021; click here to submit trade information
+/EIN News/ -- Investors with losses of over $100,000 are encouraged to contact the firm before April 19, 2021; click here to submit trade information

 Investors are encouraged to contact attorney Lesley F. Portnoy, to determine eligibility to participate in this action, by phone 310-692-8883 or email, or click here to join the case.